Last updated on February 14th, 2018 at 12:19 pm

 While this is a labor of love, the end result is very satisfying and will impress everyone and anyone.

 But how do you get that velour exterior on this cake?
 It’s a piece of cake, literally.
-We usually cut the dome of each cake so that we get an even cake, but while most of the time we just end up eating that extra piece of cake, this time we actually get to use it.
+We usually cut the dome of each cake so that we get even tops, but while most of the time we just end up eating that extra piece of cake, this time we actually get to use it.
 After you cut the dome off each cake, we crumble it up on a baking sheet then we bake it for another 15 minutes.
 This will dry out the cake crumbles a bit more so that when we put it in the food processor and pulse it a few times we end up with these super fine crumbs.

 While Ricardo takes it even a step further by pressing these crumbs through a sieve to get even finer crumbs, I felt that the crumbs were fine enough.
 Totally up to you though.